Review: “The Abductables” (Cauldron Comics – Monochrome May Special)

-At some point, aliens became a part of Halloween culture.
+At some point, aliens became a part of horror culture.
 Why did this happen, exactly?
 Was it the consistent appearance of Kodos and Kang in The Simpsons‘ Treehouse of Horror speicals?
 The release of Ridley Scott’s Alien film series?
 Or does it go even further back to Cold War-era sci-fi/horror flicks like Invasion of the Body Snatchers?

 Note: Minor spoilers ahead!